Florida Turnkey Investment

 - Golf facilities

-Florida is the third largest state in the USA with a population of 20.2 million.
-The state has long been a key destination for investors and tourists alike.
+Florida does not levy state income tax and is one of the country’s most business-friendly states for business.
+Chief Executive Magazine ranked it second in the country in 2018 for the fourth year in a row.
 A number of Fortune 500 companies choose to locate in Florida from a variety of industries including space and aviation, communications, technology, the film industry and pharmaceuticals.

 As one of the world’s leading tourist destinations, Florida is home to a variety of major tourist attractions and natural sceneries such as the Florida Keys, South Beach, Key West, Walt Disney World, Kennedy Space Centre, Fort Lauderdale Beach, Universal Orlando Resort and the Everglades.
-The state has seen 6 consecutive record years for tourism.
-2015’s record of 106 million was an increase of 8.2% on 2014.
-2016 reached a new record registering 112.8 million visitors, up 5.9% on 2015.
+The state has seen 7 consecutive record years for tourism and 2018 looks set to follow the same pattern.
+The 33.2 million visitors in Q1 were the highest ever for the first three month of the year and a 7.4% increase on the same period in 2017.

 Demand is strong for properties that are within a short drive to Orlando city centre, major employment centres, schools, hospitals and key tourist destinations and theme parks.
 Popular areas tend to be along the I-4 corridor where there is easy access to main roads and public transport.